 Home Minister Amit Shah tests positive for COVID-19, hospitalised

 New Delhi, Aug 02: Home minister Amit Shah has tested positive for coronavirusand has been admitted to a hospital.
 Shah took to his official twitter handle to inform about his infection.
+A team of doctors led by AIIMS director Randeep Guleria is likely to visit Medanta hospital to see Shah.

 "On getting the initial symptoms of corona, I got the test done and the report came back positive," Shah tweeted.
 He is being admitted to the hospital for treatment.